zogar1993/jsonkraken/README.md

 I use that method internally to find if value is recursively contained within the caller, but since I found no real reason not to make it public, there it is.
 - Although *references(value)* does not check for self, all JsonValue insertion mechanisms do validate for A -> A circularity.
 - JsonValues get/set operators welcome both Integers and Strings as index/key.
 An Integer will be converted to String in the case of JsonObject, whereas a String will try to be converted to Int in JsonArray, and will throw an Exception if the cast fails.
 - Although JSON specification for objects does not prohibit duplicate keys, JSONKraken (like every sane parser out there) does not.
-Only the value of the last duplicate key will be stored when deserializing, but no exception will be thrown.
+Only the value of the last duplicate key will be stored when deserializing, but no Exception will be thrown.